Kalymnos or Pothia

-The capital of Kalymnos is the port-town of Pothia, a colourful island settlement spreading amphitheatrically over the foot and slopes of two hills and the valley between them.
-Pothia boasts remarkable architectural features; in its narrow streets, stand next to one another impressive old mansions (among them stands out the Vouvalis Mansion, the house of a prominent sea sponge merchant and benefactor of the island), elegant captain houses and modest one-storey sponge-harvesters’ houses.
-Each neighborhood has its own church but the most impressive ones are considered to be those of 1861 Sotiras Christos (Christ Saviour), with a silver dome and a marble iconostasis (icon screen) crafted by the eminent Greek sculptor Giannoulis Chalepas and Agios Nikolaos church.
-Outstanding buildings such as the Town Hall and the Prefecture Hall boasting a beautiful italianate architecture reveal the long presence of Italian conquerors on the island.
+Pothia is the colourful capital of Kalymnos, built on the foot, the slopes and the valley between two hills.
+The remarkable architecture of the old stately houses belonging to captains and sporge merchants as well as the narrow alleys stand out in the village.
+See the Vouvalis House, home of a prominent sponge merchant and benefactor of the island.
+Seek each neighbourhood’s charming church such as Sotiras Christos Church (Christ Saviour, 1861), with its silver dome and marble icon screen crafted by the Greek sculptor Giannoulis Chalepas and Agios Nikolaos Church.
+Outstanding buildings such as the Town Hall and the Prefecture Hall boasting beautiful architecture reveal the long presence of Italian conquerors on the island.

 Learn more about the island’s history with a visit to: the Archaeological Museum where you can see the impressive copper statue “Lady of Kalymnos”; the Maritime Museum, dedicated to the life and customs of the sponge harvesters, and the Traditional House of Kalymnos, a small folk museum showcasing everyday life on the island in the late 19th and early 20th century.